CarlosViniMSouza/Python-Stacks-Queues/README.md

 Queues are the backbone of numerous algorithms found in games, artificial intelligence, satellite navigation, and task scheduling.
 They’re among the top **abstract data types** that computer science students learn early in their education.
 At the same time, software engineers often leverage higher-level **message queues** to achieve better scalability of a [microservice architecture](https://realpython.com/python-microservices-grpc/).
 Plus, using queues in Python is simply fun!

 Python provides a few **built-in flavors of queues** that you’ll see in action in this tutorial.
 You’re also going to get a quick primer on the **theory of queues** and their types.
-Finally, you’ll take a look at some **external libraries** for connecting to popular message brokers available on major cloud platform providers.
+Finally, you’ll take a look at some **external libraries** for connecting to popular *message brokers* available on major cloud platform providers.

+`Testing in Tab P11 Plus + NeoVim in Termux`